 Coping with the expenses of a birth-related injury can be devastating.
 After all, almost all birth injuries are irreversible in nature and can affect the victim for a lifetime.
 Birth injuries may mean increased medical expenses for special equipment, special care, and rehabilitation for your child.
 Of course, caring for a child with specialized needs may also be physically and emotionally draining on the child’s family members as well.
 This tremendous burden is not one that you should have to carry alone.

 All too often, parents of children who sustained birth injuries are uninformed and unaware that they and their child may potentially be entitled to substantial financial compensation.
-These families can benefit greatly from an experienced birth injury attorney in chicago.
-At Willens Law Offices, our legal team can educate these families on their legal options and rights.
+These families can benefit greatly from an experienced birth injury attorney in Chicago.
+At Willens Injury Law Offices, our legal team can educate these families on their legal options and rights.

 Physicians and other medical professionals are expected to have the training, knowledge, and experience to handle any birth complications that arise.
 You and your loved ones should not have to bear the cost of injuries due to the mistake of your healthcare provider.
 If your healthcare provider causes damage, they should be held accountable for their actions.

 What to Do If You Encounter Birth Injury Malpractice

-If you have reason to believe that your child may have suffered a birth trauma or birth injury, it is important that you seek medical attention for your child as soon as possible.
+If you have reason to believe that your child may have suffered birth trauma or birth injury, it is important that you seek medical attention for your child as soon as possible.
 Obtaining proper treatment in a timely manner will increase the chances of your child surviving with as little damage as possible given the circumstances.
 Be sure to obtain a copy of all your child’s medical records and keep a detailed account of all birth injury-related expenses.